RichRavenM/RichM-nc-news/README.md

 <br>

-Finally, before committing, husky will run all the tests again to ensure everything is up to scratch.
+Finally, before committing, husky will run all the tests again to ensure everything's up to scratch.
 If any fail, you won't be able to commit your files.

 husky _should_ be pre-installed and setup when you clone this repo.
 However, if it isn't, follow these instructions (documentation sourced from https://www.npmjs.com/package/husky):